ECTO-1A/AIBlog/_posts/2024-01-20-AppleJuice_CVE.md

 #### Apple’s Response: iOS 17.2 Update

 In response to this widespread issue, Apple released the iOS 17.2 update in December 2023, which implemented safeguards to prevent Flipper Zero devices from crashing iPhones.
 According to tests by [9to5Mac](https://9to5mac.com/2023/12/15/the-jig-is-up-flipper-zero-devices-can-no-longer-crash-iphones-running-ios-17-2/) and [ZDNet](https://www.zdnet.com/article/ios-17-2-update-puts-an-end-to-flipper-zero-iphone-shenanigans/), iOS 17.2 has successfully mitigated the exploit.
-While the devices might still receive a few pop-ups, they no longer crash or reboot as they did before【22†source】【24†source】.
+While the devices might still receive a few pop-ups, they no longer crash or reboot as they did before.

 The update appears to introduce a timeout mechanism for BLE advertising packets, effectively stopping the flood of pairing requests that led to the DoS attacks.
 This fix has significantly reduced the exploit's impact, transforming it from a severe vulnerability into a minor annoyance.